-Analog output is fully scalable and may be configured as an ON/OFF controller or retransmission to follow your readings.
+Analog output is fully scalable and may be configured as an ON/OFF controller or re-transmission to follow your readings.

-MONITOR AND CONTROL LOCALLY AND OVER THE INTERNET: The zSeries wireless monitoring and control system provides local monitoring and control, along with remote Web-based monitoring of temperature from thermocouples, RTD's, and infrared temperature sensors.
+MONITOR AND CONTROL LOCALLY AND OVER THE INTERNET: The zSeries wireless monitoring and control system provides local monitoring and control, along with remote Web-based monitoring of readings from End Devices.